 Bolling Hall served as a stronghold for Royalists during the Civil War.
 In 1643 the Royalists took the town of Bradford, which had strong Parliamentarian connections, and it was believed the Royalists would put any of the inhabitants to the sword.

 It was during this time that the hall had its first reported paranormal encounter.

 During one night in 1643, the Royalist commander, the Earl of Newcastle, was visited by the ghost of a woman who awakened him by pulling his sheets.
 She is reported to have told him to “pity poor Bradford”.

 Ghosts at Bolling Hall

-As mentioned previously, the first haunting reported here occurred one night in 1643 when the Earl of Newcastle, who was stationed at the hall after his troops took over the Town of Bradford, reported that his bedsheets had been pulled off and awoke to see a woman wringing her hands, telling him to “pity poor Bradford”.
-It was the Earls’ original intention to devastate the town, but after this experience, he changed his mind and instead ordered his troops to only kill those who offered resistance.
-As a result, only 10 people were killed.
+As mentioned previously, the first haunting reported here occurred one night in 1643.
+The Earl of Newcastle, stationed at the hall after his troops took over the Town of Bradford, said that his bedsheets had been pulled off in the dead of night.
+He awoke to see a woman wringing her hands, telling him to “pity poor Bradford”.

-There have been lots of reports surrounding the Blue Room, which staff remain constantly uneasy about entering, often reporting the feeling of being watched, and in some instances have sighted the apparition of a man wearing a long black coat standing menacingly.
+There have been many reports surrounding the Blue Room, which staff remain constantly uneasy about entering, often reporting the feeling of being watched.
+In some instances, people have sighted the apparition of a man wearing a long black coat standing menacingly.

-The sighting of a lady dressed in white has been seen in this room also, seemingly floating in mid-air across the room and disappearing into the fireplace.
+The sighting of a lady dressed in white has also been seen in this room, seemingly floating in mid-air across the room and disappearing into the fireplace.